 The Council is made up of strong leaders who offer vision and guidance.
-Tom Harrison serves as the President and Steve Wood serves as the Vice President.
-Both men also serve as Chair and Vice Chair (respectively) for the (Large) United Methodist Church Affinity Group and the Small/Medium UMC Affinity Group (respectively).
+Steve Wood serves as the President and Carolyn Moore serves as the Vice President.
+Both, also, serve as Chairs for the Large United Methodist Church Affinity Group and the Small/Medium UMC Affinity Group (respectively).

 Rev. Steve Wood earned a Master of Divinity degree from Asbury Seminary, in 1986.